 - Content formats

-- Working Titles
+- Working titles

 - Publishing and promotion details

-Step 5: List Your Topics and Article Ideas
+Step 6: Identify Topic and Article Ideas

-If you’ve only done broad research into the type of topics you want to cover, this is the time to be more specific and come up with some rough article titles and content ideas with related keywords you want to target in each piece of content.
+If you’ve only done broad research into the type of topics you want to cover, this is an excellent time to develop specific ideas and even working article titles.
+You should also determine related keywords to target in each piece of content.

 Source: Association Headquarters